druths/xp/docs/manual/source/pipeline_design.rst

 			import mylib
 			mylib.run($iter_num)

-In it, a number of flex variables and functions are used.
+In it, a number of xp variables and functions are used.
 Notably, the reference to ``$iter_num`` is resolved to ``10`` before the python code is called.